Dedicated Veterinary Business Consulting

 We don’t just tell you what to do, we help you do it: Most veterinary practice owners understand what they need to do to be successful; they just don’t understand how to get started given their resources and their circumstances.
 Teams need as much help implementing a plan as devising it.
-That’s why we build monthly visits into each of our Project Charters.
+That’s why we build numerous visits and or phone calls into each of our consulting plans.
 We aim to be more than an information booth; we become your ally and work with you and your team on your path forward.

 We care about individual team members: We recognize that earnest concern for the wellbeing of others is a powerful trait in all leaders and it has fueled HTC’s remarkable success with even the most obdurate teams.
 Many can be resistant to change, but when individuals realize that the leaders asking for change are sincerely interested in their personal growth and success, they invest themselves in the process forward.

 I think before we started this process, “teamwork” was just a word that I wanted to happen automatically, but being a go-it-alone type of person, I really had no idea how to make it happen.
 I wanted people to value their job and have pride in the work they do, but I thought it was supposed to come from internally.
 I didn’t believe or understand that people want and crave to be a part of something bigger, and that their gratification comes from accomplishing a clear goal.
 NOW I GET IT!
 My goals are clearer now too, and I really do thank you Bash, from the bottom of my heart! “